Running a Food Business

 Commercial waste management and drains

 You need to have adequate storage facilities for food waste at your premises i.e. food waste bins, and that you have a licensed waste carrier in place to remove your food waste, recycling or general waste.
+Please see the Environment Agency waste carrier register to check waste collection company is registered with the EA.

 You also need to ensure that you keep your drains working effectively.
 Fats, oils and grease can be bad news for businesses that prepare and sell a lot of food, such as pubs, restaurants and take aways.
 The build up of fat in pipes can cause blocked drains, overflowing sinks and toilets either on the premises or to the neighbourhood.
 It can be costly to put right and you may even have to close the business while repair work is carried out.
 Businesses are required by law not to have waste block or damage sewer networks under Section 111 of the Water Industry Act 1991.
 In addition under the Building Regulations food establishments should have a grease separator fitted to drains serving kitchens or other effective means of removing grease.
 Southern Water has provided specific guidance about the disposal of fats and their website has more information.
 There is also a handy drain guide leaflet which is available in a variety of languages.